rSamaei/SEGSmallGroup/README.md

 ## Project structure
 The project is called `code404`.
 It currently consists of a single app `tutorials`.
+Details on how to see and test functinality is provided at the bottom of this README file

 ## Deployed version of the application
 The deployed version of the application can be found at [*enter url here*](*enter_url_here*).